finos/common-domain-model/documentation/source/process-model.rst

 Lifecycle Event Process
 ^^^^^^^^^^^^^^^^^^^^^^^

-While the lifecycle event model described in the `Event Model Section`_ provides a standardised data representation of those events using the concept of *primitive event* components, the CDM must further specify the processing of those events to ensure standardised implementations across the industry.
+While the lifecycle event model described in the :ref:`event-model-section` provides a standardised data representation of those events using the concept of *primitive event* components, the CDM must further specify the processing of those events to ensure standardised implementations across the industry.
 This means specifying the *logic* of the state-transition as described by each primitive event component.

 In particular, the CDM must ensure that:

 * The lifecycle event process model constructs valid CDM event objects.
-* The constructed events qualify according to the qualification logic described in the `Event Qualification Section`_.
+* The constructed events qualify according to the qualification logic described in the :ref:`event-qualification-section`.
 * The lineage between states allows an accurate reconstruction of the trade's lifecycle sequence.

 There are three levels of function components in the CDM to define the processing of lifecycle events: